cbboyan/solverpy/README.md

 ### Experiments example

 Suppose you have some SMT2 problems in the directory `myproblems` and that you want to evaluate your cvc5 strategies `buzzard`, `sparrow`, and `chickadee`, which you have placed in the directory `solverpy_db/strats`.
-You can download the files for this example [here](docs/example.tar.gz).
+You can download the archive with files for this example [here](https://github.com/cbboyan/solverpy/raw/main/docs/example.tar.gz).

-Then you proceed as follows.
+You proceed as follows.
 First, you create the description of your experiments in `mysetup`.

 ```python
 from solverpy.benchmark import setups